 How to get rid of fleas and stop them biting your cat.

 First a warning: many products used to control or kill fleas are DANGEROUS and POISONOUS to you and your animals.
 READ THE LABELS and use as recommended.
 It's not to a supplier's advantage to make up dangers and warnings.
-When they do believe them.
+When they do, believe them.
 They are not making it up.
-If anything they will tend to under report possible dangers and side effects.
+If anything, they will tend to under report possible dangers and side effects.
+Products have been approved and are considered safe WHEN USED AS DIRECTED

 I have also used "Revolution" for cats and it has worked well.
 I buy it from my vet.
 Good Spot treatments are pricey but they work very well and in the end save you trouble and money.